Durian Rambun, Indonesia // GO BACK

-The project aims to protect the habitat of many of the local fauna and flora while at the same time improving the soils of the forest.
-Through avoided deforestation and better forest protection, soil fertility is likely to improve while reducing soil erosion.
-Moreover, through sustainable forest management, ecosystems will become more resilient leading to better water quality for local communities and prevention of floods or drought.
+The project aims to protect the habitat of many of the local fauna and flora while at the same time improving the soil quality of the forest.
+Through avoided deforestation and better forest protection, soil fertility is likely to improve whilst reducing the risk of soil erosion.
+Moreover, through sustainable forest management, ecosystems will become more resilient, leading to better water quality for local communities and minimising the risk of flooding or drought.

 The project has been key in securing rights for participating communities.
-Moreover, the project aims to open up diverse income streams for local communities through the sale of non-timber forest products, which will be sustainably managed by local communities.
+It also intends to open up diverse income streams for local communities through the sale of non-timber forest products, which will be sustainably managed by local communities.
 Other project activities include several agroforestry interventions aimed at strengthening local agriculture that will lead to increased food security, better nutrition and health for project participants.

 May 2018 | Fieni Aprilia, as part of UNDP Indonesia, recently visited the Durian Rambun site with an FFI team.
 In her conversations with the locals, she describes their passion to protect the forest and the ways in which the programme is helping empower women in the community.
 Read more

 2017 | The head of the women’s coffee processing group also reported in 2017 that the activities had resulted in higher social cohesion among women in the village, while observers say that women have gained more of a voice in the village by demonstrating successful implementation of sustainable livelihoods initiatives.
 Read more